Not an American user?

 Lou BegaLou Bega, a German musician and songwriter, appears as playable dictator.
 He also contributed a song which is exclusive to the German version.

-TitleThe game was meant to be named Banana Republic, but it had to be changed to Tropico since there is a clothes brand named Banana Republic.
+TitleThe game was meant to be named Banana Republic (in reference to the real life Banana Republics), but it had to be changed to Tropico since there is a clothes brand named Banana Republic.
+Tropico means Tropic in Spanish (duh).

 - Computer Gaming World